Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Introduction

 This paper aims to better understand the cathartic effect of expressive writing on mobile devices.
-We first examined the impact of speech input versus typed input on user experience and the cathartic effect within a mobile expressive writing application.
-We also adapted key findings from the first investigation and improved the mobile solution.
-We then compared different \textit{visual feedback} designs that are based on prior work and were provided immediately after the users engaged in expressive writing.
-Specifically, these studies answer two research questions: \begin{itemize} \item[RQ1.]
+More specifically, we design our studies to answer the following two questions:

+\begin{itemize} \item[RQ1.]
 How do speech and text-based input in mobile expressive writing influence the stress-relieving effect, the content of expression, and the perceived usability and preference? \item[RQ2.]
-How do different visual feedback designs in mobile expressive writing influence stress-relieving effect, and the perceived usability and preference? \end{itemize}
+How do different visual feedback designs in mobile expressive writing influence the stress-relieving effect, and the perceived usability and preference? \end{itemize}

+To answer these questions, we conducted two field studies (15 and 23 days long with 28 and 36 participants, respectively).
+Our first study examined the effect of keyboard-based and speech-based input, and the second experiment focused on the effect of post-disclosure interaction.
+Our studies highlighted the unique benefits of each of the input modalities and post-disclosure interaction design instead of the superiority of one of those.
+Our results suggest future research directions in mobile expressive writing.
+The contributions of this paper, therefore, are two-folded:

-This work conducts two in-the-wild studies (15 and 23 days long with 28 and 36 participants, respectively) using a mobile chatbot application and offers the following contributions: \begin{itemize} \item Investigation of the effects of input modalities and visual feedback designs provided after emotional disclosure in mobile expressive writing. \item Design and research implications based on our two studies, highlighting future research directions in technology-supported expressive writing and stress coping. \end{itemize}
+\begin{itemize} \item Empirical evidence on how input modalities and post-disclosure visual feedback designs influence the cathartic effect and user experience in mobile expressive writing, along with a discussion on underlying psychological processes. \item Design and research implications based on our two studies, highlighting the necessity of considering not only stress levels but also stress types in the design of technology-supported expressive writing and stress coping. \end{itemize}